World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 Oral and written examinations are required for all world language teacher candidates enrolled in Wisconsin educator preparation programs, as is an extensive immersion experience.
 (Students becoming certified to teach Latin are exempt from both the Oral Proficiency Exam and immersion experience requirement.)

-Admissions to the Chinese BSE have been suspended as of fall 2020.
+Admissions to the Chinese BSE have been suspended as of fall 2020 and will be discontinued as of fall 2023.
 If you have any questions, please contact the department.

 Program Admission Overview